sly16bit/phaser3-typescript-boilerplate/README.md

 You can then access the game by using the following url in your favorite browser : http://localhost:5173

+### Commands to build

+You can build the web app using the `bun run build` command.
+Resulting files are saved in the `dist` folder.

+You can build the electron app using the `bun run build-native` command.
+Resulting files are saved in the `release` folder.

 ## Phaser

 Phaser is a javascript you can use to make games that would run in any browser.
 Look here for more info : https://phaser.io/